paketo-buildpacks/paketo-website/content/docs/howto/java.md

 ### Using Tilt with Paketo Buildpacks

 You can use [Tilt](https://tilt.dev/) with the Paketo Java Buildpacks.
-It requires a custom build command in your `Tiltfile`.
-The example below shows the custom build command and how to configure watched files.
+This uses the [Pack Tilt extension](https://github.com/tilt-dev/tilt-extensions/tree/master/pack).
+The example below shows how to use the pack extension and how to configure watched files.

 **Example**: Tilt